By Guest Blogger Bailey Eisenkirch

 3. The biggest parenting lie revealed: “Okay, five more minutes.”

-I realize now that I am a parent that when my mom would tell us this, she would never count.
+I realize now that when my mom would tell us this, she would never count.
 It was just that little bit of hope that we were getting to stay up later.
-That little bit of hope as an adult is when you just close your eyes in bed for five more minutes then end up sleeping for an extra five hours and you have no idea what year it is.
+That little bit of hope throughout motherhood is when you just close your eyes in bed for five more minutes then end up sleeping for an extra five hours and you have no idea what year it is.

-I find myself telling Little J this all the time:
+I find myself telling my daughter this all the time:

 “Okay, five more minutes then it is bed time.”